Seeing Thru Walls: Visualizing Mobile Robots in Augmented Reality: Introduction

 \section{Introduction}

-At Amazon fulfillment centers, the rate of serious injuries from 2016 to 2019 was more than 50\% higher at warehouses with robots than ones without~\cite{Amazon}.
+At Amazon fulfillment centers, it was found that warehouses which utilised robots had a rate of serious injury greater than 50\% higher when compared to warehouses without robots.~\cite{Amazon}.
 Worker safety is an important consideration for the large-scale deployment of mobile robots in environments where humans and robots co-exist~\cite{cosgun2013accuracy,lasota2017survey}.
-This includes both physical safety, where the robot does not physically injure humans, and mental safety, where the robot does not cause fear or shock~\cite{alami2006safe}.
+This includes both physical safety, where the robot does not cause physical injury to humans, and mental safety, where the robot does not cause fear or shock~\cite{alami2006safe}.
 Robots that move in predictable ways arguably improve the safety of the human-robot interaction in both of those aspects.
 Methods for generating predictable robot motion has previously used gaze~\cite{fischer_between_2016,zheng2015impacts}, light projection~\cite{fernandez_passive_2018}, plan visualization~\cite{newbury_visualizing_2021} or implicit robot motions~\cite{cosgun2016anticipatory,dragan2013legibility}, however, these approaches assume that the robot is visible to the human.
 When the robot is not visible to the humans in the environment, it would not be possible to know where the robot is and where it is moving towards, or even if there is a robot in the occluded areas.
-When the robot is hidden by an obstacle and suddenly appears in the human field of view, it can cause surprise and fear, especially if it is close to the human~\cite{sisbot2007human}.
+When the robot is in the occluded areas and abruptly appears to humans, it can surprise and scare them, especially when the robot is close to them.~\cite{sisbot2007human}.
 This is a common occurrence, for instance, around corners or T-junctions at hallways~\cite{chung2009safe}.
 Past research tried to address this problem as part of the robot path planning by the introduction of a `visibility' cost to discourage the robot from entering into the areas that are invisible to humans~\cite{morales2015including,sisbot2007human}.
 However, these planners do not address the user's perception of safety.
 Hence, a new approach is desirable.

 In this paper, we propose a visualization solution from the user's perspective, giving the user the ability to see robots through walls rather penalizing the robot's path planning.
 We propose visualizing three kinds of information through an Augmented Reality (AR) headset: \begin{enumerate} \item The robot's 3D model at the robot's current pose. \item An arrow, emanating from the robot, to indicate the short-term movement direction of the robot. \item A 2D grid to represent the ground plane. \end{enumerate}